Technical Due Diligence

 What you'll have at 90 days

 Your first AI system in production with measured KPIs, an architecture that scales, a team that knows where it's going, and investor updates that land.
 Not a strategy document.
 A working system.
-See what this looks like: 67% autonomous case resolution at an insurance brokerage and £28M+ savings at NHS Wales.
+See what this looks like: 67% autonomous case resolution at an insurance brokerage and £20M+ in savings identified at NHS Wales.

 The commitment model